ice-blog-header-image-Oct-2021

 Import duties and tariffs

 Duty on a product you bring into the U.S. depends on its classification in the Harmonized Tariff Schedule (HS code) and its country of origin.
-You might owe no duty at all, or you might owe 30% or more of the entered value.
+You might owe no import duties at all, or you might owe 50% or more of the entered value.
 If a shipment contains multiple products – for instance, plywood, windows, roof shingles and nylon carpeting – U.S. Customs calculates duty separately for each one.

 A few categories of imported products, such as alcoholic beverages, are also subject to additional taxes when they enter the U.S.